Singapore scientists built a bot that builds IKEA chairs

 The bot isn't smart enough to build what you want it to just based on what you tell it yet, though that could change in the next decade.
 The NTU team is looking to integrate more artificial intelligence so that you may get the robot to put a piece of furniture together simply by telling it what to do or showing it an image of a finished item.

-"We have achieved the low level capability to teach the robot 'hot to do it' and then in the next five to ten years, high level reasoning -- the 'what to do' -- could be done too," team member Quang-Cuong Pham told Reuters.
+"We have achieved the low-level capability to teach the robot 'how to do it' and then in the next five to 10 years, high-level reasoning -- the 'what to do' -- could be done too," team member Quang-Cuong Pham told Reuters.

 Cambridge Analytica: Everything you need to know about Facebook's data mining scandal.